Innovation and Research

 There are many ways to get involved in research.
 It could be as a participant in a study, or as a research partner helping to shape and deliver the research.

-Visit the INVOLVE website – part of the National Institute of Health Research (NIHR) which specialises in supporting greater public involvement in research.
+If you would like to influence research at national level, please visit the INVOLVE website – part of the National Institute of Health Research (NIHR) which specialises in supporting greater public involvement in research.

 Information for researchers